 Before donating to an organization:

 1.)
 Ask to see their financial records for the past few years AND how they keep their in country partners financially accountable.

 2.)
 Ask what benefits and/or financial incentives any employees have for working for their organization.
-(Other than providing for the family and pouring into the local economy there shouldn't be any).
+(Other than providing for the family and pouring into the local economy, there shouldn't be any.)

 Our Favorite Organizations

-WANT THE ARCHIBALD PROJECT TO VISIT YOUR ORGANIZATION?
+Would you like THE ARCHIBALD PROJECT TO VISIT YOUR ORGANIZATION?